Prefect: Production Workflows¶

-I am Chris White; I am the Tech Lead at Prefect, a company building the next generation of workflow automation platforms for data engineers and data scientists.
+I am Chris White; I am the CTO at Prefect, a company building the next generation of workflow automation platforms for data engineers and data scientists.
 In this role, I am the core developer of our open source engine which allows users to build, schedule and execute robust workflows.

 The Problem I’m trying to solve¶

 Most teams are responsible for maintaining production workflows that are critical to the team’s mission.
 Historically these workflows consisted largely of batch ETL jobs, but more recently include things such as deploying parametrized machine learning models, ad-hoc reporting, and handling event-driven processes.

 Typically this means developers need a workflow system which can do things such as: